ErliPan/joycon-python/README.md

 !!!
 THIS IS A FORK !!! <br>
 Now working on Windows 10 <br>
 Sometimes R is L and L is R because Windows 10 call both JoyCon "USB GamePad" for some reason <br>
+You can solve this problem by making the user press L and R button so you can tell them apart <br>
 Also you need to install hidapi package using "pip install hidapi" <br>
 !!!
 THIS IS A FORK !!!